Brainz Magazine Articles

 Find an object, a book, a bottle of wine or soda, a picture, a plant or vase, a cell phone, a piece of fruit or vegetable, or whatever appeals to you that is convenient.

 Examine the item for two minutes and notice everything you can about it.
 Use every ounce of your will to hold your attention on this object.
-Notice every detail about it and describe it verbally, out loud, until about two minutes has elapsed.
+Notice every detail about it and describe it verbally, out loud, until about two minutes have elapsed.

 Then release your attention from it and observe your surrounding area for a moment.
 Place your attention back on the object for another two minutes and continue describing it paying closer attention to more details.
 Repeat this process several times until you feel that there is nothing left to describe or that you have satisfactorily reclaimed total control of your attention.

-You may feel that there is nothing left to describe during your first minute of the first pass but, I assure you, there are many details that will unfold as you continue to focus more and more intently on the item.
+You may feel that there is nothing left to describe during the first minute of the first pass but, I assure you, there are many details that will unfold as you continue to focus more and more intently on the item.

 You will begin to notice things that you have never seen before as you focus, without distractions, intensely on the object.
 Your awareness will expand and your mind will pick up on things you would have never noticed before.